tegola-hubs/tegola-hubs.github.com/tegola-history.md

 filename: tegola-history.md
 ---

-A Brief History Tegola Project
+A Brief History of the Tegola Project
 ==============================

 The Tegola project started in 2007 when a group of academics from the [University of Edinburgh] decided to start up a research project on the delivery of reliable, high speed broadband in rural areas.
-It is entirely uncoincidental that one of the members of this group has a house in a village that was then without broadband.
+It is entirely uncoincidental that one of the members of this group has a house in a remote village that was then without broadband.

 In November 2007, the group, together with some colleagues erected a link from [Isleornsay] to [Corran], a distance of about 10 miles, and for